DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

     kubectl create secret generic ms-secret --from-file=tls.crt=microsoft.crt
     ```

-    Introspecting the Azure AD login.microsoftonline.com certificate, you can see it has been signed by the Digicert Root CA authorithy.
+    Introspecting the Microsoft Entra ID login.microsoftonline.com certificate, you can see it has been signed by the Digicert Root CA authorithy.

     So we will also add the DigiCert Global Root CA from [this page](https://www.digicert.com/kb/digicert-root-certificates.htm):